masoudsoroush/DATA-690-WANG/Assignments/Project/Project.md

   3. If your BMI is 25.0 to <30, it falls within the overweight range.
   4. If your BMI is 30.0 or higher, it falls within the obese range.

+Obesity itself is divided into the following subcategories:

+  * Class 1: BMI of 30 to < 35
+  * Class 2: BMI of 35 to < 40
+  * Class 3: BMI of 40 or higher.
+Class 3 obesity is sometimes categorized as “extreme” or “severe” obesity.